JavaScript - The "this" key word in depth

 myClassInstance.logThis.call(myObj)

-Result - The object created by myClass.
+Result - The object created by myClass

 Explanation:

-• Is myClass an arrow function? - No.
+an arrow function? - No. - Was

-• Was myClass called with new? - Yes, this refers to the newly created object (the instance).
+refers to the newly created object (the instance).

 note that we are using class fields which is a proposal currently in stage 3